 Typically a chess master is rated 2200 and will be approximately 2300 chess.com blitz.
 Our rating comparison page can help serve as a guide across different rating platforms.

 Chess.com Blitz Ratings

 The average chess.com blitz rating is 913, and the majority of players fall between 400 and 1400.
-Typically ratings start at 1200 on chess.com and quickly adjust to one’s playing level with the Glicko system.
-Chess.com ratings tend to follow closely to FIDE and USCF ratings.
+Typically ratings start at 1200 on chess.com and quickly adjust to your playing level with the Glicko system.
+Chess.com ratings map closely to FIDE and USCF ratings on average.
 I wrote a chess.com blog post titled Are Chess.com Ratings the Most Accurate? with additional information.